Edward Archibald McClellan

 - Edward Archibald McClellan and Lucy Pegues appeared in the US federal census of 1 April 1940 in McClellanville, Charleston County, South Carolina, at Pinckney Street.
 Other members of the household included Edward Archibald McClellan Jr.

 - He was a medical doctor in private practice, according to the 1940 census.

 - Edward Archibald McClellan died on 4 March 1944 at age 72 in McClellanville, Charleston County, South Carolina.

 - His wife Lucy Pegues became a widow at his death.

-- He was buried at McClellanville Methodist Church Cemetery in McClellanville, Charleston County, South Carolina.
+- He was interred at McClellanville Methodist Church Cemetery, McClellanville, Charleston County, South Carolina.

 - The following appeared on 12 March 1944 in the Georgetown Times: Dr. Edward Archibald McClellan of McClellanville died at his home Saturday afternoon after a prolonged illness.

 He was born in McClellanville on February 26, 1873 [sic], son of L. P. McClellan.
 He was graduated from the Citadel and from Mory Medical college in Atlanta.
 He practiced medicine in Cheraw for a number of years but had practiced in McClellanville for the past 29 years until ill health forced him to retire a few years ago.